Best ballet music: 12 greatest scores of all time

-From Adolph Adam to Alvin Ailey, we explore the most beautiful, revolutionary or simply ravishing ballets ever created.
+From Adolph Adam to Alvin Ailey, we explore the music scoring the most beautiful, revolutionary or simply ravishing ballets ever created.

 Ballet takes movement and music, and elevates it into something structured yet sublime.